William Hill (bookmaker): History

 The company was founded by William Hill in 1934.
 It changed hands many times, being acquired by Sears Holdings in 1971, then by Grand Metropolitan in 1988, then by Brent Walker in 1989.
-In September 1996, Brent Walker recouped £117m of the £685m it had paid for William Hill when Grand Metropolitan were found to have exaggerated the company's profits at the time of the sale.
+In September 1996, Brent Walker recouped £117m of the £685m it had paid for William Hill when Grand Metropolitan was found to have exaggerated the company's profits at the time of the sale.

 Japanese investment bank Nomura mounted a £700m leveraged buyout of William Hill in 1997.
 In February 1999, a proposed stock market flotation was abandoned due to "weak interest" and Nomura sold the company to funds managed by private equity firms Cinven and CVC Capital Partners for £825m instead.

 The company was eventually listed on the London Stock Exchange in 2002.
-The following year Chief Executive David Harding was awarded a £2.84m bonus, making him the UK's fifth highest paid company director in 2003.
+The following year chief executive David Harding was awarded a £2.84m bonus, making him the UK's fifth highest paid company director in 2003.
 It acquired Sunderland Greyhound Stadium in 2002 and Newcastle Greyhound Stadium in 2003.
-In June 2004, Chief Executive David Harding sold £5.2m of shares to fund his divorce, precipitating a decline in the company's stock that wiped £75 million off the value of the company.
+In June 2004 Harding sold £5.2m of shares to fund his divorce, precipitating a decline in the company's stock that wiped £75 million off the value of the company.
 In 2005, William Hill bought 624 betting offices in the UK, Republic of Ireland, Isle of Man and Jersey from Stanley Leisure for £504 million: the acquisition briefly took the company past Ladbrokes into first position in the UK betting market in terms of shops but not revenue.
 The Office of Fair Trading made William Hill sell 78 of the 624 Stanley shops due to concerns over anti-competitive practices.

 In November 2008, William Hill went into partnership with Orbis (latterly OpenBet), and Israeli software company Playtech, to remedy its own failing online operation.
 The same month, analysts at UBS noted "concern" at the company's level of debt, which stood at over £1 billion and was later reported as £1.5 billion.
 In 2009, the company enacted both a rights issue and a corporate bond issue, in an effort to restructure its debt.

-From 2001 until 2009, William Hill paid George Howarth, a Member of Parliament, £30,000 to act as a Parliamentary advisor.
+From 2001 until 2009, William Hill paid George Howarth, a Member of Parliament, £30,000 to act as a parliamentary adviser.
 While on William Hill's payroll he tabled amendments to the 2003 budget proposing tougher levels of taxation for person-to-person betting exchanges.
 Howarth left the role in the wake of the 2009 expenses scandal.

 Under the terms of the deal, William Hill paid Playtech's founder Teddy Sagi £144.5 million for various assets and affiliate companies.
 These included several online casino sites which William Hill continues to run under the name WHG.
 Playtech took a 29% stake in the new William Hill Online entity.
-The company wrote-off a reported £26m when scrapping their previous in-house system.
-In June 2009 William Hill backed Playtech despite their partner having a quarter of its stock market value wiped out following a profits warning.
+The company wrote-off a reported £26m when scrapping its previous in-house system.
+In June 2009 William Hill backed Playtech despite its partner having a quarter of its stock market value wiped out following a profits warning.